Should we translate for the world, the languages of the world, or the church?

 It’s not uncommon for translators to say they are translating for a language community.

-In many cases, they are expressing their vision that the translation will be a blessing to the whole community, not just the local believers.
+In many cases, they are expressing their vision for the translation to be a blessing to the whole community, not just the local believers.

 For such translators, the phrase “for the church” might be taken to mean only for the church and not for anyone else.

-However, I have found that if I ask these translators about the members of their translation team, I find that many of them are pastors and leaders in the local churches.
+However, I have found that when asked about the members of their translation team, many of them are pastors and leaders in the local churches.

-Furthermore, if you ask how their work is impacting the community, they might share about how one of the translators read a draft to a church group and was overwhelmed by the response.
+Furthermore, when asked how their work is impacting the community, they might share about a translator reading a draft to a church group and receiving an overwhelming response.
 Or they might share about a believer who is using a newly translated passage in evangelism.

 In other words, believers are building others up in their faith with the translated Word.
 Beyond the Christian community, the truths of Scripture are being shared with those who have yet to put their faith in Christ.

-These translators are seeking to bless the whole language community; to the extent that it is actually happening, it’s because they are equipping individual believers with the Word.
+These translators are seeking to bless the whole language community.
+However, to the extent that this is actually happening, it’s because they are equipping individual believers with the Word.

-In short, their translation is equipping the church to minister with the Word in that context.
+Their translation is equipping the church to minister with the Word.
 As a result, they are also a blessing beyond the walls of the local churches.

 What about a language community without churches?

-By highlighting the place of the church, are we suggesting that there isn’t a need for Bible translation on behalf of unreached ethnic groups?
+By highlighting the place of the church, are we suggesting that there is no need for Bible translation on behalf of unreached ethnic groups?
 Not at all.

 But the importance of the church does affect how translation in unreached groups progresses.

 However, other translation organizations work as specialists who focus primarily on translation.
-In their case, they proceed with translation regardless of whether a church exists or even if any church-planting activities are underway.
+In their case, they proceed with translation regardless of an existing church or even any church-planting activities.

 How does this relate to you?